fouzi23004/web_project/README.md

 ### Adding New Products

+You can add products in two ways:

+1. **Through Admin Panel (Recommended):**
+   - Login as admin
+   - Navigate to the ADMIN page
+   - Use the "Ajouter un Produit" form to add new products with image upload

+2. **Programmatically:**
-Edit `src/app/services/pastry.service.ts` and add new items to the `pastries` array.
+   - Edit `src/app/services/pastry.service.ts` and add new items to the `defaultPastries` array

 ### Changing Colors